oleg-lola/SilkETW/README.md

 # Similarly to build the service version
 cd ./SilkService
 dotnet publish SilkService.csproj -c Release -r win-x64 --sc -o /output/directory

+# Then install the publish artifact as a service using sc.exe: sc create "Silk Service" binpath="path_to_the_binary"
 ```

 ---